Cardiopulmonary bypass: History

-The Austrian-German physiologist Maximilian von Frey constructed an early prototype of a heart-lung machine in 1885 at Carl Ludwig's Physiological Institute of the University of Leipzig.
+The Austrian-German physiologist Maximilian von Frey constructed an early prototype of a heart-lung machine in 1885.
+This was conducted at Carl Ludwig's Physiological Institute of the University of Leipzig.
 However, such machines were not feasible before the discovery of heparin in 1916, which prevents blood coagulation.

-The Soviet scientist Sergei Brukhonenko developed a heart-lung machine for total body perfusion in 1926 named the Autojektor, which was used in experiments with canines, some of which were showcased in the 1940 film Experiments in the Revival of Organisms.
+The Soviet scientist Sergei Brukhonenko developed a heart-lung machine for total body perfusion in 1926 named the Autojektor, which was used in experiments with dogs, some of which were showcased in the 1940 film Experiments in the Revival of Organisms.
 A team of scientists at the University of Birmingham (including Eric Charles, a chemical engineer) were among the pioneers of this technology.

-Dr. Clarence Dennis led the team at the University of Minnesota Medical Center that on April 5, 1951, conducted the first human operation involving open cardiotomy with temporary mechanical takeover of both heart and lung functions.
-The patient did not survive due to an unexpected complex congenital heart defect.
-One member of the team was Dr. Russell M. Nelson, who later became president of the Church of Jesus Christ of Latter-day Saints and who performed the first open heart surgery in Utah.
+For four years work was undertaken to improve the machine, and on April 5, 1951, Dr. Clarence Dennis led the team at the University of Minnesota Medical Center that conducted the first human operation involving open cardiotomy with temporary mechanical takeover of both heart and lung functions.
+The patient did not survive due to an unexpected complex congenital heart defect, but the machine had proved to be workable.
+One member of the team was Dr Russell M. Nelson, (who later became president of The Church of Jesus Christ of Latter-day Saints), who performed the first successful open heart surgery in Utah on November 9, 1955 at Salt Lake General Hospital.

 The first successful mechanical support of left ventricular function was performed on July 3, 1952, by Forest Dewey Dodrill using a machine co-developed with General Motors, the Dodrill-GMR.
-The machine was later used to support right ventricular function.
+The machine was later used to support the right ventricular function.

-The first successful open heart procedure on a human utilizing the heart lung machine was performed by John Gibbon and Frank F. Allbritten, Jr. on May 6, 1953, at Thomas Jefferson University Hospital in Philadelphia.
-They repaired an atrial septal defect in an 18-year-old woman.
+The first successful open heart procedure on a human utilizing the heart lung machine was performed by John Gibbon and Frank F. Allbritten Jr. on May 6, 1953, at Thomas Jefferson University Hospital in Philadelphia.
 Gibbon's machine was further developed into a reliable instrument by a surgical team led by John W. Kirklin at the Mayo Clinic in Rochester, Minnesota in the mid-1950s.

 The oxygenator was first conceptualized in the 17th century by Robert Hooke and developed into practical extracorporeal oxygenators by French and German experimental physiologists in the 19th century.
 Bubble oxygenators have no intervening barrier between blood and oxygen, these are called 'direct contact' oxygenators.
 Membrane oxygenators introduce a gas-permeable membrane between blood and oxygen that decreases the blood trauma of direct-contact oxygenators.
 Much work since the 1960s focused on overcoming the gas exchange handicap of the membrane barrier, leading to the development of high-performance microporous hollow-fibre oxygenators that eventually replaced direct-contact oxygenators in cardiac theatres.

 In 1983, Ken Litzie patented a closed emergency heart bypass system which reduced circuit and component complexity.
 This device improved patient survival after cardiac arrest because it could be rapidly deployed in non-surgical settings.